bmutafov/keep-me-up/README.md

   Options:

-    --quiet               quiet mode, does not output any logs (default: false) --offset              by how many pixels should the mouse move (default: 1) --max-idle            how much time should pass after system is idling before the script moves the mouse, in seconds (default: 120s)
+    --offset              by how many pixels should the mouse move (default: 1) --max-idle            how much time should pass after system is idling before the script moves the mouse, in seconds (default: 120s)

   Examples:

-    npx simple-keep-pc-awake --quiet --offset 5             moves the cursor by 5px each 30 seconds, in quiet mode npx simple-keep-pc-awake --offset 5 --max-idle 300      moves the cursor by 5px each 300 seconds (5 minutes) npx simple-keep-pc-awake                                default behavior, moves the cursor by 1px after 120 seconds of idling
+    npx simple-keep-pc-awake --offset 5                     moves the cursor by 5px each 30 seconds npx simple-keep-pc-awake --offset 5 --max-idle 300      moves the cursor by 5px each 300 seconds (5 minutes) npx simple-keep-pc-awake                                default behavior, moves the cursor by 1px after 120 seconds of idling
 ```